gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 5. The proximity of the keywords from the original query to each other.
 6. The N-gram overlap between the passage and the question;

+### Passage ordering is performed using a sort that involves three scores:
+1. The number of words from the question that are recognized in the same sequence in the window
+2. The number of words that separate the most distant keywords in the window
+3. The number of unmatched keywords in the window

 ### Ranking candidate answers approaches

 * Part-of-Speech Tagging , Parsing,  Named Entity Extraction, Determining Semantic Relations, Dictionaries